fwillascheck/vim-tabline-bufferline/README.md

 ![Screenshot with default configuration](screenshot_default.png)

-If there is not enough space to display all buffer names, the names will be shorten with ellipsis.
+If there is not enough space, the names will be shorten with ellipsis.
 There is no scrolling of the buffer line.

 ![Screenshot with pipe separator and ellipsis](screenshot_separator_ellipsis.png)